moroses/biu-templates/README.md

-# biu-templates
+# BIU Templates
-Templates for various BIU submissions I made.
+This repository will hold various templates I have made during my M.Sc and PhD studies.

+Details will follow.